shahadalqhtani/WebProject/README.md

 We aim to make it easy for you to find important local resources and discover events happening around you.
 By bringing everything together in one place, we hope to create a stronger sense of belonging and engagement within the neighborhood.

+## Future Work
+We hope to add more features to improve the user's experience.
+Some of these features include:
+* In-app chat for fellow neighbors to communicate to each other easily.
+* Adding more neighborhood platforms so the people of Riyadh get to experience "حيّك"!
+* An overrall "star rating" for each neighborhood that should appear for new comers who are considering to settle in the area with commentary reviews about the neighborhood overall.
+* An additional sign-in service for local homeowners who look for services and Shop Owners/Service Servers who will provide that service for them.
+* Allowing Shop Owners/Service Servers admin privileges to add their own shop/service.

 ## Resources
 **Canva**
 - We used Canva to sketch and plan the structure of the website, as well as to design visuals like images, banners, and logo.